Complex QA and language models hybrid architectures, Survey: Discussion: limitations and research topics for solving more complex QA and problems

 \subsection{Decomposition of very complex QA and explainability}

-We defined complex question answering as high complexity questions which are non-factoid, multi-step requiring decomposition, higher reasoning (constraints, deduction, induction, abduction), multi-source questions.
-This need for decomposition is central in this solving process because it breaks down a non solvable complex question (problem) down to solvable questions.
-Moreover, as we have seen in chain-of-thought and dynamic least-to-most, those traceable steps improve solving capacities of a given model but also makes the answer auditable, truthful and explainable in case of errors.
+The need for decomposition in complex questions is central in their solving process because it breaks down a non solvable complex question (problem) down to solvable questions.
+As we have seen in chain-of-thought and dynamic least-to-most, those traceable steps improve solving capacities of a given model but also makes the answer auditable, truthful and explainable in case of errors.
 However nearly all examples of papers reviewed related to decomposition are factoid questions. \citet{duaSuccessivePromptingDecomposing2022} used "\textit{Who kicked the longest field goal in the first half?}" as the main example of complex question, it is a factoid question.
 What if we ask "\textit{What are the most adapted LM hybrid architectures to answer complex questions ?}".
 That would be a non-factoid question, requiring multiple sources, reasoning...
-And a compatible decomposition process aligned with an acceptable and auditable scientific methodology.
-We could learn this decomposition behaviour by cloning a human process~\citep{yangChainThoughtImitation2022} or learn to discover it through a human contribution.
+ChatGPT could provide an answer but reasoning would be nor explainable nor a robust decomposition process with an acceptable and auditable scientific methodology.
+We could learn this decomposition behaviour by cloning a human process~\citep{yangChainThoughtImitation2022} or learn to discover it through a human collaboration.
 Iterated decomposition~\citep{reppertIteratedDecompositionImproving2023}, a human-in-the-loop workflow for process supervision using a language model allows to address new type of problems and enables users to inspect and intervene in the LM’s reasoning process.
-Those two research topics seem of high potential even if it still requires a lot of human expert feedback, domain specific data and computation is an important limit.
-The generalization of such a process of decomposition for complex non factoid questions to many domains and practice could be accelerated by the same techniques identified for scaling RLHF, research avenues in "Data availability \& quality", "Compute, scaling...
-Costs" and "Hallucination \& credibility" sections; and improved with adapted shortest path iterative approach.
+In 2025, \emph{long‑form agentic systems} (e.g., STORM/Co‑STORM, WriteHere, Deep Researcher) improved decomposition and revision on open‑ended research/writing tasks by coupling retrieval, planning, and verifier‑guided revision~\citep{shaoAssistingWritingWikipedialike2024, jiangUnknownUnknownsEngaged2024, xiongOutliningHeterogeneousRecursive2025, hanDeepResearcherTestTime2025}.
+Open challenges remain: robust planning under ambiguity, reproducible evaluation beyond task‑specific win‑rates (tie‑back to HELM’s multi‑metric view), and controlling inference‑time cost without hurting factuality~\citep{liangetal.HolisticEvaluationLanguage2022, wangSelfConsistencyImprovesChain2022, cobbeTrainingVerifiersSolve2021}.
+These approaches still require substantial human expert feedback, domain‑specific data and calculations; this is an important limitation to generalize the resolution of complex non‑factoid questions across domains and methodologies.